Aida-Enna/XIVPlugins/README.md

 Automatically logs into the specified character (selected via the configuration menu) when FFXIV first starts.

+## Auto Pillion

+When a party member gets on a mount that supports more than 1 person and is close enough, you will automatically get on.

 ## Food Check

 See who is missing food buff at countdown start and optionally post to party/echo chat with a customizable message.